OfficeDev/office-dev-program-docs/docs/subscription-expiration-and-renewal.md

 <img alt="Screenshot of a text box with the title This subscription expired on Feb 1, 2019" src="images/16-renewable-notice-red.png" width="500">

+If you're an active developer, your subscription will be renewed automatically for another 90 days.

 ## Why isn't my current subscription renewable?

-We introduced renewable subscriptions in the fall of 2018.
+We introduced renewable subscriptions on <date>.
 If you signed up for your subscription before then, your subscription is not renewable and you'll need to set up a new one when it expires.

 <a name="migrate-data"> </a>